RickyDoan/Machine-Learning-HealthCare-Prediction-Regressor/README.md

-# Predicting the Health Care Package Using Machine Learning - Python - Streamlit UI interface
+# Predicting the Health Care Package Using Machine Learning
 ### Streamlit url deployment : https://ricky-ml-heathcare-prediction.streamlit.app/

 This project is the predict webpage testing system that consists of a Streamlit frontend application and using Regression model for training.